shoeffner/mthesis/src/introduction.md

 During the development of Gaze several photographs of faces differing in backgrounds, poses, lightings, and other conditions, are used.
-Unless otherwise noted, all photographs in this thesis are either taken by the author or downloaded from the website [pexels.com](https://pexels.com).
-Pexels.com releases all images into the public domain, using the +CC0 license.
+Unless otherwise noted, all photographs in this thesis are either taken by the author or downloaded from the website [Pexels](https://pexels.com).
+Pexels releases all images into the public domain, using the +CC0 license.
 This allows the usage of the photographs without the need of any attribution [@CC0License].